We offer a variety of housing programs that address a wide range of client needs and circumstances.

 Permanent Supportive Housing

-Permanent supportive housing combines affordable housing assistance with voluntary support services to address the needs of adults who have a long-term disability.
-Services are designed to build independent living and tenancy skills, and connect people with community-based health care, treatment and employment services.
-Affordable housing comes through a rental subsidy and participants contribute 30% of their income toward rent.
-Permanent Supportive Housing is proven to be a cost-effective solution shown to lower public costs associated with the use of crisis services such as shelters, hospitals and prisons.
+This program serves highly vulnerable people with a history of chronic homelessness, physical and mental disabilities, and serious health conditions.
+Permanent supportive housing combines financial assistance for housing with voluntary support services to address the needs of adults who have a long-term disability.
+Program services are designed to build independent living and tenancy skills, and connect people with community-based health care, treatment, and employment services.

 Long-Term Rental Assistance